 (2) Choose a yoga studio that offers your type of yoga

-Choosing a yoga studio is often much more than just finding a studio that offers the type of yoga, or types of yoga, you wish to practice, although this will naturally be a primary deciding factor.
-There is no point hitting a Bikram class if your primary desire is to relax!
+Choosing a yoga studio is often much more than just finding a studio that offers the types of yoga, you wish to practice.
+Although, this will naturally be a primary deciding factor as there is no point hitting a Bikram class if your primary desire is to relax!

-Ask about the full range of yoga styles practiced at the studio, and if you are a beginner to yoga also discuss with the yoga teachers which type of yoga might suit your interests.
+Ask about the full range of styles practiced at the studio.
+If you are a beginner to yoga also discuss with the yoga teachers which type of yoga might suit your interests.

 (3) Choose a yoga studio that is accessible for you

-London is a city known for it’s excellent tube and bus network, and travelling is part of everyday life in the capital.
+London is a city known for it’s excellent tube and bus network.
+Travelling is part of everyday life in the capital.
 However, choosing a yoga studio that is close to your home or place of work could make keeping up practice a little easier.

-Fortunately London has an abundance of excellent yoga studios right across town.
-Search here for yoga studios in your area.
+Fortunately London has an abundance of excellent yoga studios right across town so you will be spoiled for choice.

 (4) Choose a yoga studio that suits your budget

 Different yoga studios will have different pricing structures.
 Some may naturally be more expensive than others, depending on area, facilities, opening hours, size of class, plus other variables.
-To access lower rates per yoga session, it usually means committing to a yoga studio for at least a month, but often three months to 12 months will make it much more cost effective.
+To access lower rates per session, it usually means committing to a membership for at least a month.
+Membership for three months to 12 months will make it much more cost effective.

-This is a key reason why it pays, in the pocket, to make sure you are committed and happy with your choice of yoga studio.
+This is a key reason why it pays to make sure you are committed and happy with your choice in advance.

 (5) Find a teacher that you can connect with